Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ## Endstop

-The endstop input on tool can be used for any digital IO function.
+The endstop input on the MCU board can be used for any digital IO function.
 The most common use is to home the tool along the X axis.
 The configuration line for this is:
 ```
 M574 X1 P"121.io0.in" S1 ; configure X axis endstop on the low end of the X axis
 ```